Can Wooden Cutting Boards Go in the Dishwasher?

 One of them is a plastic cutting board, as well as most acrylic and composite cutting boards.

-These boards are suitable for dishwasher conditions, without the risk of damage as it’s the case with wooden, bamboo, or glass cutting boards.
+These boards are suitable for dishwasher conditions, without the risk of damage as is the case with wooden, bamboo, or glass cutting boards.

 Since they can go in the dishwasher, they’re easily sanitized and therefore, highly recommendable for use with raw meat.